Liverpool-UK/somebody-should/README.md

 Somebody Should
 ===============

-A place to collect issues/suggestions/to-do items for the physical space at DoES Liverpool
+A place to collect issues/suggestions/to-do items for the city of Liverpool, in North-West England.

 There isn't any source code for the city, we're just using this to track issues.